rikhuijzer/phd-thesis/chapters/introduction.typ

 A common approach for this is _cross-validation_.
 Cross-validation works by splitting the data into a _training_ and _test_ set.
-The model then sees the data in the training set and is asked to predict the data in the test set.
+The model sees the data in the training set and is asked to predict the data in the test set.
 Next, the predictions on the test set are compared to the real answers and the model receives a score.
 This procedure is very similar to how students are tested at universities.
 The student can see training questions and is then tested and evaluated on a set of test questions.